Pawventures

 Golden Gardens Off-Leash Area (Ballard) A smaller off-leash area adjacent to Golden Gardens Park on Puget Sound.
 Dogs can access the beach (the off-leash area is above the beach, not on it, but many owners take dogs to the water).
 Sunset views over the Olympic Mountains are spectacular.

 Genesee Park Off-Leash Area (Columbia City) A large, open off-leash field with views of Lake Washington and the Cascades.
-Well-maintained with good drainage (important in rainy Seattle).
+Well-maintained with good drainage — important in rainy Seattle.

 Northacres Park Off-Leash Area (North Seattle) A well-designed off-leash area with separate sections, good shade, and a dedicated community.
 Less crowded than the larger parks.

 Luther Burbank Park Off-Leash Area (Mercer Island) A waterfront off-leash area on Mercer Island (10 minutes from downtown via I-90).
 Dogs can swim in Lake Washington from a designated beach area.
-Beautiful park with trails.

 Seattle Off-Leash Etiquette